 Find out more about Teaching Leaders movement and the impact we’ve had so far in this Prezi, and take a look at our vacancies below to see how you could be part of the next chapter in our journey.
 We’d encourage you to look carefully at our mission and values before applying.

-Programme Experience Managers (PEMs) support in the recruitment of middle leaders for our flagship Fellows Programme.
-Then once they’ve recruited their cohort, they support the progress of Fellows and the delivery of the programme through relationship and event management.
-They also feed into Monitoring, Evaluation and Reporting (ME&R) in order to optimise the impact for both teachers and students based in schools in challenging contexts.
-The role is entry level within the organisation and does not include line management.
+Programme Experience Managers (PEMs) support the progress of Fellows and the delivery of the Fellows programme through relationship management and event management as well as feeding into Monitoring, Evaluation and Reporting (ME&R) in order to optimise the impact for both teachers and students in challenging schools.